Date of Publication of the original valid standard:

 Croup: Short, slightly truncated.

-Chest: Deep, of medium width; ribs quite well sprung, neither flat nor
+Chest: Deep, of medium width; ribs quite well sprung, neither flat nor barrel-shaped.

 Underline and Belly: Outlining an elegant curve towards the hindquarters part.